Root Data Entity

 Table of contents

-The Root Data Entity is a Dataset that represent the RO-Crate as a whole; a Research Object that includes the Data Entities and the related Contextual Entities.
+The Root Data Entity is a Dataset that represents the RO-Crate as a whole; a Research Object that includes the Data Entities and the related Contextual Entities.

 RO-Crate Metadata Descriptor